Content Marketing: How to Create Effective Content that Ranks & Converts in 2024

 Sounds enticing, right?

-There's a catch to all this: content marketing needs to be done right.
-To make it really work for your business, you need a calendar, a distribution model, and a proper strategy to connect all the dots.
+Well, there's a catch: content marketing needs to be done right.
+To make it really work for your business, you need a calendar, a content planner, a distribution model, and a proper strategy to connect all the dots.
 Furthermore, you need to make sure your content is valuable, relevant, and consistent.